kidat/LightDirectionEstimation/README.md

             .....
             ├──main.py

-### Before running this project, make sure both MoGe and SSIS are correctly installed, and all data and dependencies are setup according to the instructions provided on their official websites.
+#### Before running this project, make sure MoGe and SSIS are correctly installed, and all data and dependencies are setup according to the instructions provided on their official websites.
+Test them separately.

 ### Demo